AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-fmt.md

 Specifies encoding format for reply image data sent to the client and the corresponding response MIME type for the HTTP reply header.

-`png-alpha` returns unassociated alpha (that is, alpha does not pre-multiply the pixel values), while `tif-alpha`, and `swf-alpha` return associated alpha (that is, the alpha values are pre-multiplied with the alpha values).
+`png-alpha` Returns unassociated alpha (that is, alpha does not pre-multiply the pixel values), while `tif-alpha`, and `swf-alpha` return associated alpha (that is, the alpha values are pre-multiplied with the alpha values).
 The alpha channel corresponds to the inverse of the vignette's background mask for `req=img`, and to the group or object mask if there is `req=object`.
 To apply alpha when using a nested IR request, add `fmt=` with the appropriate alpha file format to the embedded IR request and the main request.
 No alpha data is returned if a CMYK or grayscale ICC profile is specified with `icc=`.

 ## Properties {#section-eb12a82c69d84622bcea153dd84d95b3}